VCorak/client-project/README.md

 * A member section to choose meals
 * A member section to keep track of their orders
 * An admin section to manage meal deliveries
-* Member profile allow to specify user allergies that automatically filter meals
+* Member profile allows specifying user allergies that automatically filter meals

 This website will look a lot like [hellofresh](https://www.hellofresh.be/?locale=nl-BE)

 ## Delivering exercise

-A main readme which documents the learning objective requirements hosted on a github repository.
+A main readme which documents the learning objective requirements hosted on a GitHub repository.